chrisclaynz/FutureLensNewV3/Prompt_Plan .md

 CopyEdit
 `Now let's build basic passcode authentication for the MVP:`

 `1.
-In auth.js, create a function handleLogin(passcode) that:`
+In auth.js, create two functions:`
-   `- Normalises the passcode (e.g. lower/upper).`
-   `- Queries Supabase to validate it in the participants table.`
-   `- On success, store the participant_id or passcode in localStorage or a global variable.`
-   `- On failure, show an error message.`
+   `- signUpUser(email, password): uses supabase.auth.signUp({ email, password }) to register a new user.`
+   `- signInUser(email, password): uses supabase.auth.signInWithPassword({ email, password }) to log in.`

 `2.
-Update index.html to have a simple login form that calls handleLogin on submit.`
+In index.html, add a simple form for email and password with a “Sign In” button.
+On submit, call signInUser.
+Optionally, provide a separate form or toggle for signUpUser if you want to allow user registration from the same page.`
 `3.
-Provide a Jest (or any) test that mocks a Supabase call and verifies handleLogin handles success/failure.`
+On successful sign-in, store the returned user session (e.g. access token) in localStorage or a global state variable.
+On failure, show an appropriate error message.`
 `4.
+Provide a Jest (or any) test file that:`
+`   - Mocks the Supabase client calls for signUp and signIn.`
+ `  - Verifies success and failure cases (e.g. invalid credentials produce an error).`
-Return the updated index.html, auth.js, and test file.`
+`5.
+Return the updated index.html, auth.js, and test file(s) demonstrating these functions, making sure no passcode-based logic remains.`

 ---